Chapter 40. Home Inspector Licensing Regulations

 c.
 Drainage sumps, sump pumps, and related piping.

 e.
-Fuel storage and distribution systems for visible leaks.
+Fuel storage and distribution systems.

 6. Electrical system.